npscience/emmyft.github.io/np_resume.md

 #### Education

-2016 - PhD in Clinical Pharmacology, University of Cambridge
+2016 - PhD in Clinical Biochemistry, University of Cambridge

 2012 - MRes, University of Cambridge